hazelcast/hazelcast-jet-contrib/influxdb/README.md

-# InfluxDb Sink
+# InfluxDb Connector

-A Hazelcast Jet sink for InfluxDb which enables Hazelcast Jet pipelines to write data points to InfluxDb.
+A Hazelcast Jet connector for InfluxDb which enables Hazelcast Jet pipelines to read/write data points from/to InfluxDb.

 ## Getting Started

 ### Installing

-The InfluxDb Sink artifacts are published on the Maven repositories.
+The InfluxDb Connector artifacts are published on the Maven repositories.

 Add the following lines to your pom.xml to include it as a dependency to your project: